 We sell gently used power tools for all sorts of projects.
 From the small home improvement project to the large construction job, we’ve got the tool you’re looking for.
 All tools are guaranteed to work properly—we’ll even demonstrate the item before you buy it.

-We carry a variety of affordable tools for a variety of different jobs, such as mechanic’s tools, lawn and garden equipment, power tools, machinist tools, and much more.
+We carry various affordable tools for various jobs, such as mechanic’s tools, lawn and garden equipment, power tools, machinist tools, and much more.
 Whether you’re looking for a tool for the home setting or a tool for your profession, we probably have it.
-Our prices are very competitive, and we often sell things at less than half of what they cost in a retail store.
+Our prices are competitive, and we often sell things at less than half of what they cost in a retail store.

-If you’re looking for a specific tool please feel free to contact us and we’ll get back to you within 24 hours.
-If you need an answer right away, please call (562) 945-0290.
+If you’re looking for a specific tool, please contact us, and we’ll get back to you within 24 hours.
+If you need an answer immediately, please call (562) 945-0290.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.